danielspofford/draft_aws_ecs/readme.md

 Execute this template:

 ```
-mix draft.github danielspofford/draft_aws_ecs --app-name=your_app_name
+mix draft.github danielspofford/draft_aws_ecs \
+  --app-name=your_app_name \
+  --service-desired-count=2
 ```

-`--app-name` must be a string and has only been tested to safely contain letters and numbers.
+- `--app-name` has only been tested to safely contain letters and numbers.
 It will be used when naming resources.
+- `--service-desired-count` is the number of tasks desired to run simultaneously.

 ### Further usage